lihaoyi/macropy/readme.md

 >>>
 ```

 As you can see, the `trace` macro is expanded first, and hence the when it prints out the expressions being executed, we see the un-expanded `f[_ + 1]` rather than the expanded `(lammbda arg0: arg0 + 1)`.
 After the tracing is inserted, the `f` is finally expanded into a `lambda` and the final output of this expression is `[2, 3, 4]`.

-This decision is arbitrary.
+If your macro needs to perform an operation *after* all macros in its sub-tree have been expanded, simply use the [expand_macros](#expand_macros) function on the sub-tree.
+This recursively expands all the macros in that sub-tree before returning, after which your macro can then do what it needs to do

 Line Numbers